 - Discuss with the student individual circumstances unique to the University such as course requirements;

 - Designate a responsible individual to coordinate their efforts to comply with Section 504 and the ADA;

 - Adopt grievance procedures to handle complaints of disability discrimination in their programs and activities;

 - Provide notice that indicates:

 - CMU does not discriminate on the basis of disability;

 - How to contact the appropriate individuals at CMU who coordinates the efforts to comply with the law; and

 - Information about the grievance procedures.

-- The Director of Disability Services, in conjunction with members of the ADAC, work with individual offices across campus and individuals to ensure effective communication with applicants, participants, members of the public and companions with disabilities to ensure each has a sufficient means of communication to gain equal access to participate and enjoy the benefits of a service, a program or activity of the University.
+- The Director and Assistant Director of Disability Services, work with individual offices across campus and individuals to ensure effective communication with applicants, participants, members of the public and companions with disabilities to ensure each has a sufficient means of communication to gain equal access to participate and enjoy the benefits of a service, a program or activity of the University.

 Section 508 requires that any electronic and information technology used, maintained, developed, or procured by the Federal government allow persons with disabilities, comparable access to information and technology.
 This applies to persons with disabilities who use assistive technology to read and navigate electronic materials.